 The Importance of Mapping NIST CSF to NERC CIP

 Numerous organizations in the North American critical infrastructure energy sector must be compliant with the NERC CIP Standards.
 Many of these organizations have implemented the higher-level CSF separately from the more specific NERC CIP compliance requirements.
+However, when implementing security standards, they ideally shouldn’t stop their compliance activities with NERC CIP but leverage NIST CSF.
 By mapping the two together, an organization can be more secure and effective in assessing and implementing strong security controls.
-Although not as prescriptive, the controls outlined in the CSF exceed those of the CIP requirements that are more compliance based.

 The recently released mapping from NIST CSF to NERC CIP will be of great benefit to the organizations in the electricity industry.
 The tool lists the CSF Categories and Subcategories and maps them to the specific CIP requirements.
-It also includes the mapping logic, as well as specific guidance for the use of the combined framework and standards.
+It also includes the mapping logic, as well as specific guidance for the use of the combined framework and standards of NERC CIP vs. NIST CSF.
 The mapping also provides a reverse approach that maps the CIP requirements to the CSF Subcategories.
 Examples of these two approaches to the mapping can be viewed in the following diagrams.

 NIST CSF with mapping to NERC CIP